Holacracy® Basics: Understanding Policies

 The organization can only govern what it owns as its property (i.e. its domains, assets, etc.).
 This is also true for a circle.

 Since policies are always connected to a domain or something otherwise controlled by the circle (sometimes I call them an “implicit domain”), you can only adopt a policy on what you already own.
-For example, if you want a policy around what roles are authorized to update the customer email list, you should ask, “Does this circle control the customer email list?”
+For example, if you want a policy around what roles are authorized to update the customer email list, you should first ask, “Does this circle control the customer email list?”
+If not, get the domain delegated, or process the tension through Rep-Links until it gets to the circle with the appropriate scope.

 Additionally, policies related to hours of operation, or other expectations of the people which are typically captured in an employee handbook are usually not valid policies because the organization doesn’t own or control the people, it only controls the roles.
 For more on this, read “Policies Governing People.”